 Physicians are not required to accept Medicare assignment, but most do.
 Brent Leavitt, a licensed insurance agent and health care solutions adviser for Nevada Benefits, said that if a doctor is enrolled in the Medicare program, they must accept the current rules.

 If your medical provider accepts assignment, you could benefit in the following 3 ways:

 - Your provider can only charge you the Medicare deductible and co-insurance.

 - Your provider must submit the medical claim directly to Medicare and cannot charge you for submitting it.

 Be prepared for Medicare Part B excess charges.
 If you are unsure whether your doctor accepts Medicare assignment, ask your doctor before each visit and check their status on the Medicare.gov physician tool.

-Medicare beneficiaries with Medicare Supplement Plan F or Plan G would not pay the Medicare Part B excess charges, even if they visit a non-participating doctor.
+Medicare beneficiaries with Medicare Supplement Plan F or Plan G would not pay the Medicare Part B excess charges for doctors who do not participate in Medicare.

 Although no formal statistics track the rate of excess charges, Leavitt said excess charges are uncommon and that none of his clients have ever experienced an excess charge.
 Still, Leavitt said the Medigap excess charge benefit provides “good protection” against uncertainty.